-Now that the likes of Ray Lewis and Patrick Willis have called it quits in recent seasons, middle linebackers in today’s NFL seemingly fly under the radar.
+Now that top NFL linebackers like of Ray Lewis and Patrick Willis have called it quits in recent seasons, middle linebackers in today’s NFL seemingly fly under the radar.
 We’re not in the golden age of linebacker play.
 There’s no Lawrence Taylor making his presence known.

 Note: We’re not including edge rushers, which we recently covered in detail here.